Sabrin0/exp_final/README.md

 #### Follow Wall Service ([follow_wall.py](https://github.com/Sabrin0/exp_final/blob/main/scripts/follow_wall.py))
 ![laser](/assets/laser.jpeg)
-*Laser fov subdivided into 5 regions*
+*Fig.5: Laser fov subdivided into 5 regions*

 This node is a ROS server that provides the exploration of the environment and it is activated by the command manager, which acts as a Client, inside the state **Find**.
 It relies on the laser data provided by the topic *Scan*.
 In particular the *fov* of the sensor is divided into 5 regions, then depending on which of them detect an obstacle (and at what distance) the exploration switches among three different navigation state: